 The Foundation is a private, not-for-profit corporation charged by Title XI with the responsibility of establishing, improving, and promoting minimum uniform appraisal standards and appraiser qualifications criteria.
 The Foundation serves as the parent organization for two independent boards established to accomplish this mission: the ASB and AQB.
-These Boards respectively promulgate and maintain USPAP and the Appraiser Qualifications Criteria ("Criteria").
+These Boards respectively promulgate and maintain the Uniform Standards of Professional Appraisal Practice ("USPAP") and the Appraiser Qualifications Criteria ("Criteria").